Survey Results - Trainee feedback on Kennedys Law LLP

 The Lex 100 verdict on Kennedys Law LLP

-The firm: “We are a global law firm with expertise in dispute resolution and advisory services.
-We handle contentious and non-contentious matters, and provide claims and coverage advice to insurers and self-insureds for all lines of business worldwide.”
+The firm: Kennedys is a global law firm with expertise in dispute resolution and advisory services.
+It handles contentious and non-contentious matters, and provides claims and coverage advice to insurers and self-insureds for all lines of business worldwide.

 The deals: Assisting Stagecoach South Western Trains with the employment elements of its move out of the South West Trains Rail franchise including TUPE work and redundancy issues; acting for Protector Insurance, the property and liability insurer of the Royal Borough of Kensington and Chelsea (RBKC) and the RBKC Tenants Management Organisation (TMO), in relation to the Grenfell Tower tragedy; acted for AXA Insurance against Ted Baker in claims arising out of the theft of stock by an employee from its warehouse over a period of years; acting for British Airways and AIG on claims arising from the fire and evacuation of flight BA 2276 at Las Vegas-McCarran International Airport in 2015; represented Esure in a claim by an insurance customer for losses in connection with a motorcycle accident and consequent life-changing spinal cord injuries.